Live Challenge closes on the 10th of March 2026 at 23:59pm UK time

 1. Upload the report as a PDF document on your LinkedIn feed.

-3. Include a summary of your report's key insights and publish it on the web or via a NovyPro link.
+3. Include a summary of your report's key insights.

 5. Additionally, post your report in the FP20 Analytics LinkedIn Community Group.